Idyllwild is a charming little town nestled in the San Jacinto Mountains south east of Los Angeles.

 In fact, I learned about this hidden gem of a town through Instagram!
 My recent obsession this year has been to follow hikers who are taking on the PCT (Pacific Crest Trail) and had seen some beautiful sunrise photo's taken from San Jacinto Peak and had been wondering where I needed to go so I could hike it too... which led us here!
 Oh my gosh...
 I can't believe we hadn't discovered this place sooner!
 If we had, I think we would have driven up every weekend.

-It's so surprising to me that a gorgeous place like this is not on everyone's radar for best destinations to visit for a weekend getaway from L.A. or even just a day trip with it being so close!
+It's so surprising to me that a gorgeous place like this is not on everyone's radar for best destinations to visit on a weekend getaway from L.A. or even just a day trip with it being so close!

 We arrived in Idyllwild via state route 74 from Los Angeles and then onto the 243.
 On our drive into town we saw a sale sign for the Idyllwild HELP Center Thrift Store so we stopped to see what was going on.
 Boy, you can really get some bargains here!
-For $1 we were told we could fill up a plastic bag with clothes on Monday's or on Tuesday afternoon's you can load up on books.
+For $1 we were told we could fill up a plastic bag with clothes on Monday's, or on Tuesday afternoon's you can load up on books.
 We left here happy with some great book finds on American road trips and books on National Parks.

 Next we headed into town and decided to park the van and explore the area on foot because there is no better way to get to know somewhere than by walking.
 We checked out some of the stores including art galleries, visited the Idyllwild Brew Pub and then decided on lunch at the Plant Food Supper Club.